ohmediaorg/security-bundle/README.md

 The `Member` entity is intended to be separate from the `User` entity as far as UI goes.
 There should be entirely separate routes (ie. `member_index`, `member_create`, `member_edit`, `member_delete`, etc.). `User` entities with custom `type` values will be excluded from the regular `User` routes.
+Basically, the custom entity can be boilerplated.

 ## User Type Forms